 1. Creosote Bush: Larrea tridentata

 The creosote bush (also known as chaparral tea) produces dozens of flavonoid-type natural products and secretes them into a resin on the surfaces of the leaves and stems.
-Antimicrobial activities are the foundation for numerous folk medicaly uses by Native Americans, including treatmens for flu, cold sores, skin infections, sore throat, colds, and gonorrhea.
-Modern research shows the resin to be active against herpes and other viruses (especially HIV and herpes), as well as against bacteria and fungi.
+Antimicrobial activities are the foundation for numerous folk medical uses by Native Americans, including treatments for flu, cold sores, skin infections, sore throat, colds, and gonorrhea.
+Modern research shows the resin to be active against herpes and other viruses (including HIV), as well as against bacteria and fungi.
 If you live in any of the deserts of the southwest U.S. or adjacent Mexico, you can collect your own material from this plant.

 3. Garlic: Allium sativum